AntCTS/yapisvc/README.md

 # yapisvc
 YahooAPI Microservice

+Development Enviroment :<br>
+- Linux Mint 18.04 (latest as of today)<br>
+- dotnet core 2.1 <br>
+- Docker (edge build)
+- YahooAPI pkg

-Microservice implementation on dotnetcore to get Stock values from Yahoo.
+This is a containerized microservice implementation on dotnetcore to get Stock values from Yahoo.

-Run with "dotnet run", while in the path and in a linux box that has dotnetcore installed.
+To run in linux (or any other OS supportig dotnetcore use "dotnet run", while in the path o the project.
 You should see something like below :

 ![image](https://github.com/AntCTS/yapisvc/blob/master/img.png?raw=true "yapi")

-Call and test with Postman (chrome extension) like below :
+You can test with Postman (chrome extension) like below :

 ![image](https://github.com/AntCTS/yapisvc/blob/master/postman.png?raw=true "yapi")

+Containerization is easy as a script is provided.<br>
-If you want to build a Docker image you can do so by using the following command in your Ubuntu linux distro :
+If you want to build a Docker image you can do so by using the following command in your linux distro :

 <b>sudo docker build -t yapisvc .</b>

 Process will take it's time and looks like below while running :